ormeiry/The-Way-I-See-JavaScript/data-types/string.md

 // Just like the substring method above, this method returns a new string.
 // The difference is that in the slice method we can use negative indexes.

-const strToSlice = 'This string will be sliced!';
+const strToSlice = "This string will be sliced!";

 // We tell it to slice 5 from the end of the string. console.log(strToSlice.slice(-5)); // output: iced!